top of page

 Ascorbic acid (Vitamin C), cholecalciferol (Vitamin D), pyridoxine hydrochloride (Vitamin B6), vitamin A palmitate (Vitamin A), thiamine hydrochloride (Thiamine, vitamin B1), riboflavin (Riboflavin, vitamin B2)

 If you notice, those synthetic and isolated vitamins are the exact ones showing values in the supplement facts panel.
+Since this product contains isolated or synthetic ingredients, it does not meet Rooted Nutrition's definition of a whole-food supplement.

 New Chapter (owned by Procter and Gamble):